mjwbenton/billio/README.md

 ## Architecture

 Billio has 3 main constituant parts.
-A Data Layer enabling the storage of items in DynamoDB, a GraphQL API enabling both queries and mutations and an Admin UI allowing you to add, remove and move items.
+A Data Layer enabling the storage of items in AWS DSQL (PostgreSQL), a GraphQL API enabling both queries and mutations and an Admin UI allowing you to add, remove and move items.
 Authentication is handled by Cognito, and everything runs inside AWS orchestrated by CDK.

 ![Diagram of Architecture](./images/architecture.png)